keigoi/ocaml-mpst/instructions.md

 ## STEP 2: Run mpst-ocaml benchmarks (Section 6.1):

-* Run the benchmarks script from the paper and display the graphs:
+* Run the benchmarks script:
 ```./benchmarks/run_all.sh 10s```

 * Display the graphs from the paper using jupyter-notebook